jfo/weblog/content/post/how-zig-do.md

 Now, _what goes here_?
 A naive approach presents itself.
 I will simply advance the src index forward until I find a `]`!
 But I cannot do this in a zig `for`, which is designed simply to iterate over elements of a collection, never to skip around them.
-The appropriate construct here is `while`
+The appropriate construct then here is `while`

 from: